Aura-healthcare/Aura_gitbook/aura-objects.md

 ### Step 1 : Collect and Connect

 The device collects the physiological signals and send data to our cloud services \(thanks to the Gateway or the Mobile App\).
-This first step will be used to develop our detection algorithms and on market devices will be used.
+This step will be used to develop our detection algorithms and on-market devices will be used.

 ### Step 2 : Collect and Detect